rendner/py-plugin-dataframe-viewer/plugin/docs/TEST_PLUGIN_MANUALLY.md

 In case the combined chunked HTML does not match the expected HTML, a screenshot is taken of the rendered DataFrame tables.
 The screenshots are created in a folder named by the failed test case under `src/test/resources/generated-error-images/chunk-validation`.

-#### CSSValidationTest
-Loads for all supported pandas versions the generated data from the `src/test/resources/generated/` folder.

-ensures:
-- computed CSS values match with the ones computed by a web browser

-In case the calculated CSS does not match the expected CSS, a screenshot is taken of the rendered DataFrame tables.
-The screenshots are created in a folder named by the failed test case under `src/test/resources/generated-error-images/css-validation`.